Living in Manchester vs Living in London

 Here at UNCLE, we want to show you how renting should be, with all the perks and resident managers who truly care about your living experience.
 We guarantee high-quality furnishings, top security and a place you’ll be proud to go home to.
 That way, you can fully immerse yourself in all London has to offer, with a comfortable place to return home to at the end of the day.

-We have several locations across London for you to choose from.
 If you’re ready to put down roots in London, get in touch today to find your new home in the capital.